EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/project.md

 ```

     $lacadmin project export  [--project_name <name> | --url_name <url_name>] --file <filename>
-         [--format [zip|json] [--verbose]
+         [--format [zip|json] [--format zip|json]
+         [ --passwordstytle skip --librarystyle in_use_only --apioptionsstyle emit_all] [--verbose]

 ```

 ## Import
 Import an existing API project to LAC server.
 File type may be either a zip or json file.
 The import command imports a project from the specified JSON export file.
 If the `filename` parameter is not specified, stdin is used.
 This allows you to pipe in content from another command.

 You can optionally give the new project a different name or URL name.

 If the `--verbose` option is specified, the output will include all created objects instead of a summary.
+Note: The json format can either be the new 4.1 style or the original project export type.
 ```
-    $lacadmin project import --file <filename> [--verbose]
+    $lacadmin project import --file <filename[.json|.zip]>
+        [ --namecollision rename_new --errorhandling standard ] [--verbose]
 ```

 ##Extract
-This will take the content of a downloaded ZIP fil and compare it with the selected directory.
+This will take the content of a downloaded ZIP file and compare it with the selected directory.
 If the directory does not exist, the zip file will be exploded into this directory.
-If the directory exist and the synchronize flag is set to true (default is false) the system will remove any files found in the directory that are not in the ZIP file.
+If the directory exist and the synchronize flag is set to true (default is false) the system will remove any files found in the directory that were not found in the ZIP file.

 ```
     $lacadmin project extract --file <filename.zip> --directory </tmp/path/>  --synchronize [true|false]